 The end users are required to use the access codes and passwords, either obtained from the PP-card or through direct online payment, to exchange the face value of these cards or through of direct online payment to virtual currency and deposit into their personal accounts.
 End users consume the virtual currency by purchasing in-game merchandise or premium features online.
 For the consumptive in-game merchandise or premium features, we recognize the revenues as the in-game merchandise or premium features are first used by the end users.
-For the permanent merchandise or premium features, we recognize the revenues according to the character of the in-game merchandise or premium features: if the lives of permanent merchandise or premium features can be estimated, revenue is recognized over the estimated lives of permanent merchandise or premium features; if the lives of permanent merchandise or premium features can not be estimated, revenue is recognized over the average period that players typically play the games.
+For the permanent merchandise or premium features, we recognize the revenues according to the character of the in-game merchandise or premium features: if the lives of permanent merchandise or premium features can be estimated, revenue is recognized over the estimated lives of permanent merchandise or premium features can be estimated, revenue is recognized over the estimated lives of permanent merchandise or premium features.
 When different assumptions were used in deriving the estimated lives of in-game merchandise or premium features and the typical average play period of our games, the timing in which we record our revenues would be impacted.
 The Group calculates the amount of revenues recognized for each unit of virtual currency consumed using moving weighted average method by dividing the total cumulative unrecognized deferred revenues by total unconsumed virtual currency.